21 Healthy Office Snacks

 Healthy Office Snack Ideas

-Although any whole food snack will work as a healthy office snack, prioritizing protein and fibre can help to keep you fuelled and full at the office while you are between meals.
-Protein is highly satiating and can help to stabilize blood sugar, which has been shown to promote feelings of fullness and help in managing weight, while fibre can help to promote fullness and support overall digestion.
-(1)(2) In addition to protein and fibre, including a source of healthy fat can help to create a complete and well-balanced snack that is sure to keep you energized and focused all day long while minimizing cravings at the same time.
-The formula of protein + fibre + fat is a simple yet effective way to create a never-ending list of healthy office snacks.
+Although any whole food snack will work as a healthy office snack, prioritizing protein and fiber can help to keep you fuelled and full at the office while you are between meals.
+Protein is highly satiating and can help to stabilize blood sugar, which has been shown to promote feelings of fullness and help in managing weight, while fiber can help to promote fullness and support overall digestion.
+(1)(2) In addition to protein and fiber, including a source of healthy fat can help to create a complete and well-balanced snack that is sure to keep you energized and focused all day long while minimizing cravings at the same time.
+The formula of protein + fiber + fat is a simple yet effective way to create a never-ending list of healthy office snacks.

 Here is a list of 21 healthy office snacks to help keep you going in between meals.

 1. Tzatziki + Pita

 Tzatziki is a popular Greek spread made of yogurt, cucumber, garlic, and herbs that is high in protein and relatively low in calories.
 Tzatziki is traditionally made with Greek yogurt, which is higher in protein than regular yogurt as it has been strained to remove excess whey, and is incredibly nutrient-dense containing over 15 essential vitamins and minerals.
 (3) When paired with fluffy pita bread or crispy pita chips, it makes a wonderful healthy office snack complete with protein, healthy fats, and fiber.